 The ADC uses WMI to authenticate and collect data from Windows, and SSH to authenticate and collect data from Linux.

-Note: There are key metrics which aren’t captured with the ADC and subsequently several features will not be available.
+Note: There are key metrics that aren’t captured with the ADC and subsequently several features will not be available.
 Please reference the detailed feature comparison list before deciding on an installation method.

 Hypervisor data collection